 How Do You Stop Apples from Rotting on the Tree?

-You can stop apples from rotting on the tree by maintaining a weed-free orchard.
+You can stop apples from rotting on the tree by maintaining a weed-free orchard, that is spaced correctly.
 Weeds attract codling moths and other common apple pests.
 By regularly weeding, there are fewer areas for harmful insects to hide.
 It’s also important to make sure that your apple trees receive adequate water to discourage fruit rot.

 - Keep your apple orchard weed-free to discourage pest infestation.